Tharun7209/youtube-title-and-short-description-generator/README.md

 ```
 "Unbelievable Real-World Facts That Will Blow Your Mind"

 Discover fascinating facts about the real world that will blow your mind.
-From hidden wonders to astonishing phenomena, this video delivers insights that amaze and educate.
+From hidden wonders to astonishing phenomena
 ```

 ##  Setup